 There were first-hand lessons of Cuba’s history, found in every town and city and quiet street corner.
 Those summoned almost daily debates over dinner about what aspects of this communist society work in present-day Cuba and those that don’t.

 Going to Cuba shatters a lot of dreams.

 Best Time to Go

-May to October is the wet season where there can be heavy rains and hurricanes.
-Make sure you keep an eye on the weather forecast and track the progress of approaching storms.
+May to October is the wet season with heavy rains and hurricanes.
+Ensure to monitor the weather forecast and track the progress of approaching storms.